 Rosana's tendency in art is not following a trend, a cultural stream, or a fashion wave.
 Her production depends on the feeling that is tied to a given time, space and the message.
 Her paintings can come to us from the distant past or breathe the atmosphere of the future.
 Each scene absorbes as much of its environment as possible, therefore her technique and style vary from picture to picture.

-The media she uses for her paintings are mostly canvas, acrylic, oil paints, synthetics, sands and plaster, varnishes and pencils.
-She likes modern vivid abstractions, but also chiaroscuro.
-Her paintings represent the Neo-Surrealist era, where she can utilize all of her skills at once.
+The media she uses for her paintings are mostly canvases, acrylic, oil paints, synthetics, sand, plaster, charcoal and pencils.
+She likes modern abstractions, but also chiaroscuro.
+Her paintings represent a neo-surrealist era where she can immediately use all her skills and dreams at once.

 Development, idols and mentors